ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 - Atomic writes, which is usually the best solution if the code can be expressed in terms of operations, that is like `UPDATE counters SET value = value + 1 WHERE ...`.
 Unfortunately not all writes can be expressed this way, and it's easy with ORMs to miss things up
 - Explicit locking, where the application explicitly locks objects that are being updated: `SELECT * FROM ...
 WHERE ...
 FOR UPDATE`
 - Automatically deleting lost updates, where the database allows the transaction to execute in parallel, and detects a lost update if happened, abort the transaction and force it to retry.
 An advantage to this is that the database performs the check efficiently in conjunction with snapshot isolation, and the detection happens automatically and is thus less error-prone
-- Compare and set, where only to allow the update to happen only if the value has not changed since last read: `UPDATE ...
+- Compare and set, where only to allow the update to happen only if the value hasn't changed since last read: `UPDATE ...
 SET ...
 WHERE id = ...
 AND content = "same old content"`.
 However this might fail if the database allows reading from old snapshots.
 - Conflict resolution, as in replicated databases, techniques based on locks and compare-set doesn't apply, so one approach is to allow concurrent writes to create several conflicting versions, and let the application code to resolve (using *last write wins*) or merge them

 Two other race conditions that can still happen are write skew and phantom reads.